How to generate PDFs in React with React to PDF

 3. CSS styling — Some CSS styles, particularly those involving complex layout and animations, may not be well-supported in the generated PDF.

-While React to PDF is a handy tool for simple use cases, it may not meet the demands of more complex applications or production workflows.
-If you’re building a business-critical React app that needs high-quality PDF generation, template support, or backendless automation, you’ll want to consider Nutrient Web SDK.
+While React to PDF is a handy tool for simple React PDF use cases, it may not meet the demands of more complex applications or production workflows.
+If you’re building a business-critical React app that needs high-quality React PDF generation, template support, or backendless automation, you’ll want to consider Nutrient Web SDK.

 Key features of Nutrient’s React PDF generation SDK